BorisGerretzen/SimpleBlazorMultiselect/README.md

 # Simple blazor multiselect
 This package contains a simple blazor dropdown component that supports single and multiple selection.

+This fork is designed to use as a component for the Razor Class Library without additional nuget packages and adding stylesheets.

 ## Installation
 1. Add the following to your `_Imports.razor` file:
     ```csharp